mustafaakilli/master-thesis/README.md

 This project is developed with Intellij IDEA, Angular 5 and Java 8

 ## License
 This project is a part of Master Thesis from [IAAS](http://www.iaas.uni-stuttgart.de/) department of [University of Stuttgart](https://www.uni-stuttgart.de/).
 All the rights are reserved.

-The concepts and implementations created in this thesis are compatible with the Apache v2.0 license.
-The source codes are published under the Apache v2.0 license as well as under the Eclipse public license, [Eclipse Contributor Agreement](http://www.eclipse.org/legal/ECA.php)
+The source codes are published under the [Apache License v2.0](https://www.apache.org/licenses/LICENSE-2.0) as well as under the [Eclipse Public License v2.0](https://www.eclipse.org/legal/epl-v20.html) and under [Eclipse Contributor Agreement](http://www.eclipse.org/legal/ECA.php)

 Copyright (c) 2018 University of Stuttgart